brenoimatos/credit-decision/README.md

     docker-compose up
     ```

-4. Once the services are up and running, you can access the frontend at `http://localhost:3000` (this is the `PORT` port number defined in the `.env` file for the frontend-config service).
+4. Once the services are up and running, you can access the frontend at `http://localhost:3000` (this is the `PORT` defined in the `.env` file for the frontend-config service).

 ## Testing